zerospiel/docs/docs/admin/backup/prepare-backups.md

       (reference the JSON policy file named `velero-policy.json` -- take care to replace `${BUCKET}` with the correct bucket name).

+      > NOTE:
+      > If you're using EKS, the "user" is actually a role.
+If you get an error such as...
+      >
+      > ```
+      > AccessDenied: User: arn:aws:sts::026090528175:assumed-role/eksctl-JohnDoeEKSK0rdentMgmtClus-NodeInstanceRole-j0olMRJHrM0A/i-0f7dad2d91447f173 is not authorized to perform: s3:ListBucket on resource: "arn:aws:s3:::nick-chase-backup-bucket" because no identity-based policy allows the s3:ListBucket action
+      > ```
+      >
+      > ...you can extract the role from the message (in this example, it's the assumed-role) and create the policy.
+For example:
+      > ```
+      > aws iam put-role-policy
+      > --role-name eksctl-JohnDoeEKSK0rdentMgmtClus-NodeInstanceRole-j0olMRJHrM0A
+      > --policy-name velero
+      > --policy-document file://velero-policy.json
+      > ```

       Generate the necessary base64-encoded credentials using:
       ```sh
       base64 -w0 credentials.txt; echo